alexbt/openshift-nexus-latest/README.md

 With this project, you can easily deploy the latest Nexus Repository to your OpenShift Online account.

 #Forked
-I forked this project from **https://github.com/juliogonzalez/sonatype-nexus-openshift**, which was configured (at the time) for *v3
+This repository was forked this project from **https://github.com/juliogonzalez/sonatype-nexus-openshift**, which was configured (at the time) for *v3
 .1.0-04*.
-I modified it to dynamically fetch & deploy the **latest** version.
+It was modified to dynamically fetch & deploy the **latest** version.

 #How to Deploy
 Using `Openshift 2` command line tool (`rhc`), type the following command to deploy: